tonethar/IGME-330-Spring-2020/weekly/interstitial.md

     - we will show some example of completed projects soon
     - for the presentation requirement, a 1 to 2-minute “demo reel” of the completed project will be required
     - partners ARE allowed - but you need to email your Prof directly with both your Project proposal, and a detailed explaination of how you and your proposed partner will manage remotely, and what each of you indivdually brings to the partnership

+7) What are your questions?
+What did we forget to talk about?

 <hr><hr>

 <a id="outline" />